Grownups hijack cute Generation Z meme

 The average agency creative staffer is 28; half of ad/marketing professionals are gone by age 39; only 5-10% are 50-plus.
 While incredibly talented, young marketers have few authentic connections to the socio-cultural imprinting that motivates people who have already transitioned through several life stages beyond their own.

-But the most powerful barrier to winning brand share in the world’s 3rd largest economy is that consumers themselves cannot fully express their embedded perceptions.
+Perhaps the most powerful barrier to winning brand share in the world’s 3rd largest economy is that consumers themselves cannot fully express their embedded perceptions.
 Boomer world is a place where native speakers communicate in a subtle, highly nuanced silent language, the sources of which they barely remember.

 Without a true understanding of how to navigate these hidden dynamics, as with OK Boomer, advertiser outcomes are stereotypes at best, caricatures at worst.